Frequently asked questions

 How should I address Members of the Royal Family?

-On presentation to The Queen, the correct formal address is Your Majesty and subsequently Ma'am.
+On presentation to The King, the correct formal address is Your Majesty and subsequently Sir.

 For male members of the Royal Family holding the title His Royal Highness: Your Royal Highness on the first occasion and: Sir thereafter.